reinhart1010/nix/docs/en/linux/yay.md

 ---
 # yay

-Yet Another Yogurt: A utility for Arch Linux to build and install packages from the Arch User Repository.
+Yet Another Yogurt: build and install packages from the Arch User Repository.
 Also see `pacman`.
 More information: <https://github.com/Jguer/yay>.